 Gasoline is also a clear petroleum based liquid that is commonly used to fuel internal combustion engines.
 It contains a variety of additives that makes it easy to ignite.

-We are always expanding our delivery areas and welcome new customers who are looking for any number of our products like home heating oil, kerosene, gasoline, and diesel fuel.
+We are always expanding our delivery areas and welcome new customers who are looking for any number of our products like propane, home heating oil, kerosene, gasoline, and diesel fuel.
 Just create an account with us or give us a call and we'll be happy to help with all your heating needs.

 Steam boilers are commonly found in power plants, factories, steam locomotives, etc. The basic idea is simple – water is turned to steam which becomes the source of heat.